Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

 \subsection{Comparison with Baselines}

-We now derive an upper bound on the expected parameter estimation error of the joint estimator, in order to compare its performance against the baseline estimators described in \S \ref{sec:baselines}.
+We now derive an upper bound on the expected parameter estimation error of the joint estimator, in order to compare its performance against the baseline estimators described in Section \ref{sec:baselines}.

 From Theorem \ref{thm:main}, we know that our estimation error $\bn{ \hbeta_{joint} - \betag }_1$ is small with high probability.
-However, to derive an upper bound on the expected estimation error, we also need to characterize its worst-case magnitude.
+However, to derive an upper bound on $R(\cdot)$, we also need to characterize its worst-case magnitude.
 In order to ensure that our estimator $\hbeta_{joint}$ never becomes unbounded, we consider the \textit{truncated} joint estimator $\hbeta_{joint}^{tr}$.
 In particular,

 Recall that $b$ is any upper bound on $\bn{\betag}_1$ (Assumption \ref{ass:bounded}), and can simply be considered a large constant.
 The following corollary uses the tail inequality in Theorem \ref{thm:main} to obtain an upper bound on the expected parameter estimation error of the truncated joint estimator. \begin{corollary}[Joint Estimator] The parameter estimation error of the truncated joint estimator on both gold and proxy data $\bp{\Xg, \Yg, \Xp, \Yp}$ is bounded above as follows: